-The Education Review series is seven high-quality, separate, subject-specific titles providing a valuable resource for educators, managers and education professionals.
+The Education Review series is five high-quality, separate, subject-specific titles providing a valuable resource for educators, managers and education professionals.

 REYNOLD MACPHERSON reveals some inadequacies within educational leadership and presents possible solutions.

 The recent decision by primary school principals to campaign against the use of standardised tests and national standards, on the basis of their collective professional judgement, begs uncomfortable questions about the quality of their professionalisation.
 Their demand for absolute trust is unreasonable on two grounds.
 Legitimate stakeholders in the educational process of our nation should have access to trustworthy feedback on student learning because such data indicate student progress and the quality of teaching and leadership.
 Worse, accumulating evidence summarised below suggests that the professionalisation of educational leaders in New Zealand is in need of fundamental reform and substantial investment to safeguard the interests of our children and people.
 Ministerial intervention appears to be warranted in the public interest.